pacosw1/mongodbChallenge/README.md

 1. Clone the github repo to your local machine
 2. run npm i or yarn to install the required dependencies
 3. run npm run build to complile the typescript code
-4. run npm run exec <filepath> to flatten the json in the specified file, it will be saved in the output folder.
+4. run npm run exec "filepath" to flatten the json in the specified file, it will be saved in the output folder.